MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/integrate-power-automate.md

 To complete this article, you need:

-- **Access to the environment Remote Assist is installed in**.
+- **Access to the environment Dynamics 365 Remote Assist is installed in**.
 - **License and access to [Power Automate](https://docs.microsoft.com/power-automate/)**.

 ## Create Flows with Power Automate

 1. Go to [make.powerapps.com](https://make.powerapps.com) and sign in.
-2. Select the appropriate environment where you installed the Remote Assist model-driven app.
+2. Select the appropriate environment where you installed the Dynamics 365 Remote Assist model-driven app.
 ![Screenshot of the Power Automate landing page.](media/PowerAutomate001-landingPage.png)
 3. Select **Flows** from the left navigation.
 Select **+ New** to start creating a new flow.
 Select **"Automated-from blank"**
 ![Screenshot of the Power Automate start new flow screen.](media/PowerAutomate002-StartNewFlow.png)